 Kew Gardens has become one of our favourite places to visit throughout the year.
 I’ve posted about our previous days out last summer and autumn, and we were last there in February for the stunning Orchid Festival.
-There is plenty to see at Kew Gardens, with landscape gardens, woodlands, glasshouses, historic buildings and more spread out across 300 acres.
-We visit fairly often but there’s always so much to discover with each season.
+There is plenty to see during spring at Kew Gardens, with landscape gardens, woodlands, glasshouses, historic buildings and more spread out across 300 acres.

 We carried on through the gardens in the general direction of the Palm House, past beautiful, peaceful scenes such as this one where the magnolia trees are.